tom-seddon/b2/doc/BeebLink.md

 https://github.com/tom-seddon/beeblink/releases/latest

-*You will need a BeebLink release dated July 2024 or later* - older versions will not have the required ROM for use with b2.
+*You will need a BeebLink release dated July 2024 or later* - older releases will not have the required ROM for use with b2, and the server will not support the new features it requires.

 To use BeebLink with b2, add the `--http` option when running the server, so that it listens for connections from b2.
 Run b2 on the same